 Advising & Registration

-- July 28: Join virtual department open houses to learn more about Reed’s various departments and majors.
+- June 16-17: Join virtual department open houses to learn more about Reed’s various departments and majors.
 Faculty will be available to answer questions.
 If you’re unsure of what you want to study (or if you want to major in everything), consider attending multiple sessions.
-The schedule will be published soon.

-- July 29-31: New students meet remotely with their academic advisers (advisers will contact students to schedule meeting times)
+- August 26: New students meet with their academic advisers in scheduled appointments.

 Transfer students can find out more on our Transfer Advising & Registration page.

-Some useful links to help you with your planning are below.
+Read on for information and useful links to help you with your planning for summer registration:

 Keep in mind that some majors require you to get started in that department right away in order to graduate on time.
 You will need to select classes (and labs, conferences, etc.) that don't conflict with each other.
 Not all courses are open to first-year students.
 Fortunately, there are several online resources to help you plan: